yoavram/curriculum-vitae/curriculum-vitae.md

 * *Evolutionary Causes and Consequences of Stress-Induced Hypermutation* - **Oral presentation** at *The 1st Graduate Students' Conference in Genetics, Genomics and Evolution*, Ben-Gurion University of the Negev, September 23, 2012.
 DOI: [10.6084/m9.figshare.96049](http://dx.doi.org/10.6084/m9.figshare.96049).
 * Seminar presentation at the Pilpel Lab at the Weizmann Institute of Science, June 2012.
 * *The Evolution of Stress-Induced Mutagenesis in Finite and Infinite Populations* - **Oral presentation at *PopGroup 45*** in Nottingham, UK, January, 2012.
 DOI: [10.6084/m9.figshare.95939](http://dx.doi.org/10.6084/m9.figshare.96049).
-* Seminar presentation at the Eldar Lab at Tel-Aviv University, December 2011.
+* Seminar presentation at the Eldar Lab at Tel Aviv University, December 2011.
 * Seminar presentation at the Department of Molecular Biology and Plants M.Sc.
-Seminar at Tel-Aviv University, November 2011.
+Seminar at Tel Aviv University, November 2011.
-* *Rise and Fall of Mutator Bacteria* - Seminar presentation at the *BioMath Student Journal Club*, Tel-Aviv University, May 2011.
+* *Rise and Fall of Mutator Bacteria* - Seminar presentation at the *BioMath Student Journal Club*, Tel Aviv University, May 2011.
 DOI: [10.6084/m9.figshare.95940](http://dx.doi.org/10.6084/m9.figshare.95940).
 * *The Evolution of Stress-Induced Hypermutation* - Poster at **ESEB 2011** in Tubingen, Germany, August 2011.
 See: [F1000 Posters 2011, 2: 1484](http://f1000.com/posters/browse/summary/2211).
 * *The Evolution of Stress-Induced Hypermutation* - Poster at **SMBE 20108** in Lyon, France, July, 2010.
-* *The Evolution of Stress-Induced Hypermutation* - Poster at *MMSB 2010* in Tel-Aviv, Israel, 2010 – won the **Best poster award**.
+* *The Evolution of Stress-Induced Hypermutation* - Poster at *MMSB 2010* in Tel Aviv, Israel, 2010 – won the **Best poster award**.

 ## Awards

 * Stanford *Center for Computational, Evolutionary, and Human Genomics* (CEHG) Postdoctoral Fellowship, Stanford University, 2016-17.
-* Dean’s Award for Excellence in Teaching at the Faculty of Engineering, Tel-Aviv University, 2015-16.
+* Dean’s Award for Excellence in Teaching at the Faculty of Engineering, Tel Aviv University, 2015-16.
 * The *Israel Society for Microbiology* 2015 travel Award.
 * The *Anat Karuskopf Fund* 2015 travel Award.
 * The *Manna Institute for Plants BioSciences* 2015 travel award.
 * The Ministry of Science and Technology International Education 2014 Scholarship.
-* Research achievements scholarship from the Life-Science faculty, Tel-Aviv University, 2013-2014.
+* Research achievements scholarship from the Life-Science faculty, Tel Aviv University, 2013-2014.
 * Fellowship from the *Manna Program in Food Safety and Security*, 2013-14.
 * The *Manna Institute for Plants BioSciences* 2013 travel award.
-* Research achievements scholarship from the Life-Science faculty, Tel-Aviv University, 2011-2012.
+* Research achievements scholarship from the Life-Science faculty, Tel Aviv University, 2011-2012.
 * Registration and accommodation waiver (sponsored by Cambridge University Press) for *PopGroup45*, 2012, in Nottingham, UK.
 * Crowd-funded travel expenses for *PopGroup 45* via *The #SciFund Challenge*.
 * SSE International 2011 Travel Award.
-* Direct Ph.D. scholarship from the Department of Molecular Biology and Ecology of Plants, Tel-Aviv University, 2010-2015.
+* Direct Ph.D. scholarship from the Department of Molecular Biology and Ecology of Plants, Tel Aviv University, 2010-2015.
 * *SMBE 2010 Undergraduate Diversity Mentoring Program* award.
-* Best poster award at *MMSB 2010* in Tel-Aviv, Israel.
+* Best poster award at *MMSB 2010* in Tel Aviv, Israel.
 * The *Amos de-Shalit* Ulpana for excellent students in Life-Sciences at the Weizmann Institute of Science, 2009.

 ## Peer-Reviews